 Sarcoidosis (abdominal manifestations)

 Sarcoidosis is a systemic inflammatory disease of unknown origin characterized by the formation of non-caseating granulomas.
 Virtually any organ system may be involved.
-Although the involvement of abdominal viscera is less frequent than pulmonary and mediastinal disease when it occurs, it may mimic more common infectious or neoplastic conditions and result in unnecessary morbidity.
+Although less common than pulmonary and mediastinal disease, abdominal sarcoidosis can mimic more common infectious or neoplastic conditions (especially lymphoma) resulting in unnecessary morbidity.